Rlee-94/odin-recipes/README.md

 # Odin-Recipes

-Project to create an interactive shopping list.
+Project to create a website that links to different recipes.

 🔗 **Live preview:** [here](https://rlee-94.github.io/odin-recipes/)